-The Montgomery County Little League has adopted an anti-bully policy as a part of our safety plan, we consider the emotional well being of little league players to be as important as their physical health.
-Bullying may lead to anxiety and low self-esteem in youth who are targeted, but it also causes other youth to feel unsafe.
-Youth of all ages deserve the right to feel safe and supported by all MCLL Board Members, managers, coaches, players, umpires, volunteers, and parents.
-Creating an atmosphere where our youth can flourish is everyone's responsibility.
+The Montgomery County Little League has adopted an anti-bully policy as a part of our safety plan.
+We consider the emotional well-being of our players to be as important as their physical health.
+Bullying may lead to anxiety and low self-esteem in youth who are targeted, but it can also cause players to feel unsafe.
+Youth of all ages deserve the right to feel safe and supported by all MCLL Board members, managers, coaches, players, umpires, volunteers, and parents.
+Creating an atmosphere where our kids can flourish is everyone's responsibility.

-If a player is being bullied it must be reported to a team manager, coach, player agent, league commissioner, president or other league official.
-In addition the incident should be reported on the league’s online incident report http://www.mclittleleague.org/coaches/incident-report.
+Incidents of bullying must be reported to a team manager, coach, player agent, league commissioner, president, or other league official.
+In addition, the incident should be recorded on the league’s online incident report http://www.mclittleleague.org/coaches/incident-report.

-If an individual associated with the league including, managers, coaches, parents, players, volunteers and spectators, have participated in bullying a warning will be given to the individual.
-The league President, at his discretion and in consultation with the executive board, may issue league suspensions, expulsions, or involve law enforcement.
+If an individual associated with the league including, managers, coaches, parents, players, volunteers and spectators, have participated in bullying, a warning will be given to the individual.
+The league President, at his discretion and in consultation with the executive board, may issue suspensions or expulsions, or involve law enforcement.